Respondus LockDown Browser (for instructors)

 Before You Start

-- LockDown Browser cannot be used for take-home exams or quizzes.
+• LockDown Browser can only be used for in-person exams

-- If students will use LockDown Browser on personal devices or in a computer lab, contact the Courseware team at courseware@wharton.upenn.edu at least a week before the first online quiz/exam.
+• If students will use LockDown Browser on personal devices or in a computer lab, contact the Courseware team at courseware@wharton.upenn.edu at least two weeks before the first online quiz/exam, preferably.

 Before your students can take quizzes/exams using LockDown Browser, it must be enabled for the course.